5 Principles for Designing a Successful Governance Model for OT Cyber Security

 We often hear debates about IT vs. OT.
 Should the CISO, Head of Operations, or CIO be in charge?
 Who should control the security decisions on the OT assets within a plant or SCADA environment?
 If the CISO is accountable, should not he or she have the authority to make decisions?
 If he or she has authority and accountability, should not the budget and resources be aligned with those as well?

-So, if the right answer is so critical, yet so varied, how do you design the right approach for a specific organization?
+So, how do you design the right approach for a specific organization?

 Achieving the right governance model requires clear alignment of the C-suite as to the real risks to operations, the risk appetite of the senior team and board of directors, rough estimates of cost to achieve different levels of security maturity, and how the senior team will make decisions on key trade-offs in these areas.